samurebee/c_torch/README.md

 # c_torch
-Building tensor library in c
+Building neural network in c++ from scratch